ayoung42/education/README.md

-# Project Title (This is a template README.md file that you can adapt to your project)
+# Education Project

-> A brief description of what the project does and its purpose.
+> We are interested in whether there is a relationship between the ACT score and the socioeconomic variables

 ---